crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed a regression introduced in 5.3.0 that allowed to insert values for non-deterministic generated columns that don't match the calculation.

 - Fixed a regression introduced in 5.3.0 which caused ``INSERT INTO`` statements with a ``ON CONFLICT`` clause on tables with generated primary key columns to fail with an ``ArrayIndexOutOfBoundsException``.